 That lead can be medicine is not an apology for lead in the environment.
 Eight thousand years of observation has shown us that lead is mostly not good for you, so there is absolutely no reason to introduce it into the environment, no excuse for putting lead paint on children's toys.
 Laws have solved this problem to a great degree, drastically reducing the lead in our surroundings.

 Removing lead from our plants, animals, earth and water is much more difficult.
-Eons of volcanoes and chimney smoke have dusted our planet with trace amounts of lead.
-The latest detection technology shows that both the ocean's foam and the organic greens you purchased at the health food store, probably contain lead.
-A chocolate bar may contain more lead than ten doses of herbal medicine.
+Eons of volcanoes and chimney smoke have dusted our planet with trace amounts of lead which are now found in the ocean's foam as well as the organic greens you purchased at the health food store.
+Did you know that a chocolate bar may contain more lead than ten doses of herbal medicine.

 But is chocolate or herbs really a health problem deserving of warning?
-There's a lot of evidence that a lot of people have eaten a lot of chocolate and taken a lot of herbs without succumbing to mortal disease.
-Are California proposition 65 warning labels overly alarming?
-We know that reduced lead pollution has already reduced the amount lead in our bodies.
-The same process is already reducing the amount of lead in plants, and today's plant medicines probably have less lead in them than they might have a generation ago.
+The fact is that over millennia, a lot of people have eaten a lot of chocolate and taken a lot of herbs without succumbing to any disease.

-There is, and always has been, lead in every herbal medicine.
-This is why many governments throughout the world have created appropriate standards for lead in herbal medicines.
-For example, Japan allows 20 parts per million (ppm) for total metals in herbal medicines.
+Many governments throughout the world have created appropriate standards for lead in herbal medicines.
+Japan allows 20 parts per million (ppm) for total metals in herbal medicines.
 The World Health Organization allows 10 ppm for lead.
 The Australian TGA allows 5 ppm for lead in a product.
 Germany allows 5 ppm as well.
-The US Pharmacopoeia has no standards for herbs, but allows 3 ppm in drugs.
+Unfortunately, the US Pharmacopoeia has no standards for herbs, but allows 3 ppm in drugs.

 Most Chinese herbal products test at an average of 1-3 ppm, which is considered safe and incidental by all international standards for medicine.
 However, California's Proposition 65 requires warning at only 1/2 ppm in food, and in California, herbal medicines are considered food rather than drugs.
 Prop 65 allows the sale of these products, however it requires a warning.

-Though they might be technically correct, whether or not these warnings are actually educational or even informative is another matter.
-Certainly warnings create fear among consumers; fears that become associated not only with lead, but the product, the brand, and by association, all of herbal medicine.
-We believe that this fear of herbs, based on misinformation, is bad for everyone except the pharmaceutical industry, which by the way, is allowed six times as much lead in their products - without posting any lead warning.
+Warnings create fear among consumers; fears that become associated not only with lead, but by association, all of herbal medicine.
+Fear of herbs, based on misinformation, is bad for everyone except the pharmaceutical industry, which by the way, is allowed six times as much lead in their products - without posting any lead warning.